aws/aws-advanced-nodejs-wrapper/docs/development-guide/Pipelines.md

 ## Force Connect Pipeline

-The force connect pipeline is similar to the connect pipeline except that it will use the default `DriverConnectionProvider` or `InternalPooledConnectionProvider` classes to establish connections regardless of whether a non-default `ConnectionProvider` has been requested via `ConnectionProviderManager.setConnectionProvider(ConnectionProvider)`.
+The force connect pipeline is similar to the connect pipeline except that it will use the default `DriverConnectionProvider` class to establish connections regardless of whether a non-default `ConnectionProvider` has been requested via `ConnectionProviderManager.setConnectionProvider(new CustomConnectionProvider())`.
 For most plugins, the connect and force connect implementation will be equivalent.

 ## Execute Pipeline